dae-cpp/dae-cpp/README.md

 git clone https://github.com/ikorotkin/dae-cpp.git
 ```

-The easiest way to install the library and compile all examples is just to create a new directory and execute `cmake`:
+The easiest way to install the library and compile all examples is just to create a new directory and then execute `cmake` and `make`:

 ```bash
 cd dae-cpp